-Concentration Prerequisites and Corequisites: Students who enter the Psychology concentration must have passed the following courses: Prerequisite: PSYC 101; PSYC 201 and MATH 112 as prequisites or corequisites to all 300-level Psychology courses.
+Concentration Prerequisites and Corequisites: Students who enter the Psychology concentration must have passed the following courses: Prerequisite: PSYC 101; PSYC 201 as prerequisite or corequisite to all 300-level Psychology courses.

 Students must take the following course:

 PSYC 330 Research Methods in the Behavioral Sciences.